-Use flavored vinegars or lemon juice to enhance the flavor of a salad without adding fat.
+- Use flavored vinegar or lemon juice to enhance the flavor of a salad without adding fat.
 Or fill a spray bottle with oil and vinegar so your guests can lightly mist their salads with the just enough flavor.

-Offer alcohol-free drinks.
+- Offer alcohol-free drinks.
 Spritzers made with sparkling water and cranberry (or other fresh juices) and virgin Caesars don’t contain empty alcohol calories.
-Look for 100% juice (not juice mixes), and they'll count towards your guests’ daily fruit and vegetable quota.
-Learn more about alcohol ideas that won't break the calorie bank.
+Look for 100 percent juice (not juice mixes), and they'll count toward your guests’ daily fruit and vegetable quota.

 If you’re a guest at an upcoming party, here are a few tips to help you make healthier choices: